Counterfactual Explanations for Integer Optimization Problems: Computational Study

 \paragraph{Existence and cost of counterfactual explanations. } In total, we found an optimal counterfactual for $668$ instances among $960$.
 Of the remainder, in $10$ instances of size $30$ and in $32$ instances of size $40$ the runtime of $10$h was insufficient to prove optimality or infeasibility.
 A further $250$ instances were flagged as infeasible, generally due to finding an infeasible lower bound subproblem.
 Of the $250$ infeasible instances, only four were strongly correlated, and the remainder were among the uncorrelated instances.

-Although strongly correlated instances are generally considered to be harder, the fact that all items have a similar cost/weight ratio means small changes in weights are sufficient to add/remove an element from a solution.
-This is illustrated in the final subsection of the computational study.
-For feasible instances regardless of correlation, formulating a CE required on average a relative change of $0.25\pm0.48\%$ in weights, with a range of between $0\%-3\%$.
+Finding a feasible solution required on average a relative change of $0.25\pm0.48\%$ in weights, with a range of $0\%-3\%$.
 However, note that for many uncorrelated instances, we did not find a feasible solution.
 Thus, for those instances, a larger mutable parameter space might be necessary.

-Note that a larger parameter spaces imply larger ranges of $\mathcal C$ as well.
+Note that larger parameter spaces imply larger ranges of $\mathcal C$ as well.
 In our study, up to $2590$ different potential objective values were considered per instance with an average of $1160\pm 597$ values.
 This excludes the effect of the lower bound proposed in Lemma \ref{lem:lower_bound} shown in the next subsection.

 \paragraph{Effect of lower bound.} We find that the lower bound reduces the number of iterations required to solve an instance to optimality by more than $50\%$.
 Figures \ref{fig:pd_integral_strong} and \ref{fig:pd_integral_weak} illustrate this for strong and weak CEs, respectively.